gridap/TensorValues.jl/README.md

 If you ❤️ this project, give us a ⭐️!

-**TensorValues** provides the types `VectorValue` (a 1-st order tensor), `TensorValue` (a 2-nd order tensor) and `MultiValue` (a generalization of `VectorValue` and `TensorValue`) and common tensor operations defined on these types (e.g., dot product, inner produc, outer product, etc.)
+**TensorValues** provides the types `VectorValue` (a 1-st order tensor), `TensorValue` (a 2-nd order tensor) and `MultiValue` (a generalization of `VectorValue` and `TensorValue`) and common tensor operations defined on these types (e.g., dot product, inner product, outer product, etc.)

 ## Why

 The main feature of the **TensorValues** package is that the provided types `VectorValue`, `TensorValue`, and `MultiValue` do not extend from `AbstractArray`, but from `Number`!

-This allows one to work with them as if they were scalar values, which is specially usefull, when using broadcasted operations on arrays of `VectorValue` or `TensorValue` objects.
-For instance, one can perform the folowing manipulations:
+This allows one to work with them as if they were scalar values, which is specially useful, when using broadcasted operations on arrays of `VectorValue` or `TensorValue` objects.
+For instance, one can perform the following manipulations:
 ```julia
 # Assing a VectorValue to all the entries of an Array of VectorValues
 A = zeros(VectorValue{2,Int}, (4,5))